-As always, you will need to go careful with the amount of potatoes on your plate.
+As always, you will need to go careful with the amount of potatoes on your plate as potatoes are carbs.
 Cook roast potatoes in duck or goose fat to increase the fat content which will slow down the release of sugar into the bloodstream (and makes for great roasties!)

 New potatoes may be more suitable for some and adding a spot of butter on top will make them even more tolerable.

 Croquettes are particularly difficult to tolerate as they are highly processed mashed potato covered in breadcrumbs, so these are really best avoided.

 With mash potato, try adding butter, cream and cheese.
 Avoid overdoing the potato accompaniments as it will be carb overload, choose your favourite type and enjoy it.

 For hints on how to cook potatoes in goose fat read more here, but avoid coating the potatoes in a dusting of flour or semolina, this is additional carbohydrates that are not necessary.

 The key to great pigs in blankets that are suitable for a gestational diabetes diet, is ensuring you purchase good, high quality meat sausages (without extras such as honey or apple).
 Try your local butcher or supermarket and aim for sausages with over 90% meat content if possible or the nearest you can find.
 Usually gluten free sausages are good for being higher meat content, so this is something to look for (Please note: we don’t normally recommend choosing gluten free foods unless they are needed for other dietary reasons as gluten free foods tend to be much higher in carbs.
 Sausages are an exception to this).
 Higher meat content sausages are not bulked with as many cereal fillers and are usually the shops best, top range, or luxury sausages.

 Watch out for ‘sticky pigs in blankets’ as these are coated in sweet sticky things like honey.